Enabling a Change-Resilient Workforce

 Brokering both sides

-Bring to the table qualitative understandings of employees and back your recommendations up with quantitative data to support them.
+Bring to the table a qualitative understanding of employees and back your recommendations up with quantitative data.
 Lend your communications prowess to translate conversations when what’s being said doesn’t match how the message is being received.
 When we help organizations consider more than just one perspective and keep sight of the bigger picture, the outcome can be huge.

 In a world that is changing so constantly, everyone becomes a change agent.
-The greater buy-in and understanding we can facilitate, the more affective any change will be.
+The greater the buy-in and understanding we can facilitate, the more effective any change will be.

 And the next time someone tries to envision the workforce of the future, no matter their prediction, you can rest assured your team will be ready for anything.

-Read more from Leah in PRSA’s Strategies & Tactics or connect with Leah and Patricia on LinkedIn to continue the conversation.
+Read more from Leah in PRSA’s Strategies & Tactics and connect with Leah and Patricia on LinkedIn to continue the conversation.